Deseret CWMU

 • Do not rely on the gun’s safety.

 • Be sure of your target, your line of fire, and what lies beyond your target and what is beyond it.
+Do not shoot skylne shots.

-• Vehicles/Driving & Roads etc
+• Vehicles/Driving & Roads, etc

 • No ATVs, side-by-sides, snowmobiles, or other off-road vehicles are allowed on the ranch, even if they are street-legal (trucks/SUVs/cars only)